EjikeEzeani/PriceOptima/PriceOptima_Project_History_4Weeks.md

   - **Error Handling:** `onError` event handlers for graceful fallback
   - **Responsive Images:** Proper sizing for mobile and desktop displays
   - **Performance:** Optimized image loading with appropriate dimensions
+  - **Cultural Sensitivity:** Images selected to match the African context of the testimonials
+  - **No Duplicates:** Each person has a unique, distinct image
 - **Files Modified:**
-  - `app/page.tsx` - Updated all image references and added error handling
+  - `app/page.tsx` - Updated all image references with unique African faces and added error handling
   - `public/` - Created directory for future static assets
-- **Result:** All images now load reliably with permanent faces for Adebayo Ogundimu and Kwame Asante, plus robust fallback system for any future image issues
+- **Result:** All images now load reliably with permanent, culturally appropriate African faces for all testimonials including Adebayo Ogundimu and Kwame Asante, plus robust fallback system and zero duplicate images

 ---